sorokus/Melita/README.md

 ### Run Middleware
 RabbitMQ and PostgreSQL are served via Docker.
 They are started together via Docker Compose.

-To start themm go to application directory, i.e. `melita-ordermanagement`, and start Docker Compose.
+To start them go to application directory, i.e. `melita-ordermanagement`, and start Docker Compose.
 (Make sure Docker Desktop was started prior.)
 ```bash
 cd ./melita-ordermanagement